Swiss bask in reopened shops as COVID-19 cases drop

 Shop owners too expressed relief Monday that life was getting a bit closer to normal.

-Nabil Slimani, manager of a Geneva store of snowboard, freeski, surf, skate and streetwear vendor Blue Tomato, said the closures last month “were really starting to weigh us as much as on the customers.”
+Nabil Slimani, manager of a Geneva store of snowboard, freeski, surf, skate and streetwear vendor Blue Tomato, said the closures last month and other forced closures in November “were really starting to weigh us as much as on the customers.”

 He said more customers flooded into the store after a previous shutdown last year, and this time, “it’s been pretty calm … it hasn’t been crazy.”